Assessment & Management of Environmental Pollution (AMEP)

 The AMEP Sub-Programme assists with the regionalisation of global agreements and initiatives such as Agenda 21, Barbados Small Island Developing States (SIDS) Programme of Action, Millennium Development Goals (MDG), Johannesburg Plan of Implementation (JPOI), and the Global Programme of Action for the Protection of the Marine Environment from Land-Based Activities (GPA).
 It also supports the implementation of multilateral environmental agreements such as the BASEL Convention on Hazardous Wastes, the London Dumping Convention and the MARPOL Convention.

-The AMEP Sub-programme concerns the assessment and management of environmental pollution and provides regional co-ordination for the implementation of the Protocols concerning Pollution from Land-based Sources and Activities (LBS Protocol) and the Co-operation in Combating Oil Spills in the Wider Caribbean Region (Oil Spills Protocol).
+The Pollution (AMEP) programme support countries in their implementation of the Protocols concerning Pollution from Land-based Sources and Activities (LBS Protocol) and Co-operation in Combating Oil Spills in the Wider Caribbean Region (Oil Spills Protocol).

 Improving Watershed Management will protect the coastal and marine environment from the impacts of non-point sources of marine pollution.
 This need is highlighted in ANNEX IV & ARTICLE V of the LBS Protocol.